WilmerLab/wilmerlab.github.io/_pages/people.md

     excerpt: "*Undergraduate Student*<br>
     **Christian is interested in using MOFs to develop electronic noses.**
     He is a 4th year chemical engineering student at the University of Pittsburgh."
+  - image_path: /assets/img/people/NatalieSteibelProfilePic.png
+    alt: "Natalie Steibel"
+    title: "Natalie Steibel"
+    excerpt: "*Undergraduate Student*<br>
+    **Natalie is producing a short movie about the causes and consequences of CO2 emission.**
+    The movie will feature carbon capture technology and porous materials.
+She is a 4th year chemical engineering student at the University of Pittsburgh."
 alumni:
   - image_path: /assets/img/people/XinProfilePic.png
     alt: "Xin Wei"